Navigate home logo

 When will you decide what the future water source/s will be?

-We are still in the very early stages of planning and will work closely with DWER and DPIRD before making any decisions on the next source for the LGSTWSS.
-A decision is planned for 2025 following a detailed analysis of data and results.
+We will continue to engage with key stakeholders, including government agencies and the community, before and after making a decision on the next source for the LGSTWSS.
+A decision is planned for late 2025 following a detailed analysis of data and results.

 We are committed to keeping the local community updated as we investigate the viability of sources and promote opportunities for community feedback.